-Figure 4.13: Benchmark report options for Cost (left) and Consumption (right).
+Figure 4.13 : Benchmark report options for Cost (left) and Consumption (right).

-- ➤ Bills used for the report: the report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - ➤ Variable: it determines the reference variable that will be used to normalize Cost or consumption in order to properly benchmark facilities.
+- Variable: This determines the reference variable that will be used to normalize Cost or consumption in order to properly benchmark facilities.
 This feature will allow you to correct for factors like area or different number of bill days.
 If Square Feet is selected, facilities will be ranked based on their [Cost]/SqFt or [Consumption]/SqFt.
 If Number of Days is selected, the variable used to compare facilities will be either [Cost]/# of Days or [Consumption]/# of Days.
-If you don't want to use any of this normalizations, select No variable from the corresponding drop-down menu and absolute values of Cost and Consumption will be used for ranking purposes. - ➤ Report Level: it determines the extent of the report.
-For Benchmarking Reports, the level of detail can be chosen as either Site or Area. - Select item(s): reports can be created for the whole project or for a specific Site, Area or Meter by selecting the appropriate option from this drop-down menu.
-If you select Site, Area or Meter, the option box below will be activated and you will be able to select if you want to include in the report all the items in the selected category or do a partial selection.
+If you don't want to use any of this normalizations, select No variable from the corresponding drop-down menu and absolute values of Cost and Consumption will be used for ranking purposes. - Bills used for the report: The report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - Report Level: This determines the extent of the report.
+For Benchmarking Reports, either Site or Area can be chosen as the level of detail. - Select item(s): Reports can be created for the whole project or for a specific Site or Area by selecting the appropriate option from this drop-down menu.
 To make a selection of items, click on the "Selected" check box and a "Select" button will be activated.
 Click on the "Select" button and a check-box window with available items will pop up.
-You can select as many items as you want to be included in the report. - Scenario: this option will be fixed to Actual in Option C Basic indicating that reports can only be created from actual utility bills.
-Additional scenarios that allow for modifications on meter's performance are not available in this version.
+You can select as many items as you want to be included in the report.
+To report on the entire project, leave the "All" check box selected. - Scenario: Reports can be created from actual utility bills, or for the SimActual, Baseline, or Target scenarios.